agCleo/GT-handbook/README.md

 If not, checking if the OAI-PMH repository can be easily activated or installed.
 - **Interoperability**
 Checking if the metadata is available at least in the simple DC standard.
-??If not, if it can be formatted according to the simple DC standard.
-If not, if it can be formatted according to the OpenAIRE guidelines.??
+If not, if it can be formatted according to the OpenAIRE model as used on GoTriple.
 - **Acquisition**
+The provider selects the sets dedicated to SSH resources.
-Acquisition of the contents through the OAI-PMH and the DC standard.
+GoTriple harvests the contents through the OAI-PMH and the DC standard.
-If not possible, acquisition of the contents through a DC or OpenAIRE formatted file.
+If not possible, acquisition of the contents through an OpenAIRE formatted file.
 - **Validation**
 Checking through the providers' dashboard that the content has been correctly ingested.